MSA Sordin Supreme Pro X vs Peltor Comtac III – Earmuffs Compared 2023

 You can purchase good hearing protection for gun users for around $100 or less, but these earmuffs are designed for serious users who want superior hearing protection.
-Users include people who frequent shooting ranges, people who hunt often and people engaged in combat training exercises.

 MSA Sordin Supreme Pro X